Codecademy/docs/content/ai/concepts/search-algorithms/terms/breadth-first-search/breadth-first-search.md

 The BFS algorithm is built upon a simple process of elimination.
 It begins with the selection of a node and the identification of all the neighboring nodes.
 The algorithm iterates through these basic steps until all nodes have been evaluated (or another objective has been achieved).
 Through this process, the graph is explored in a layered approach where each node at a given level (or degree) is evaluated before moving on to the next.
 Implicitly, a search employing this process will yield the shortest path between any two nodes.

 As noted in the description above, the BFS process is an iterative one.
-The implementation commonly revolves around adding and removing nodes as their evaluated from a stack.
+The implementation commonly revolves around adding and removing nodes as their evaluated from a queue.

 The implementation below can be broken down into the following steps: